Plueres/Visual-Attributes/README.md

 # Visual-Attributes
-A Resource packfor Minecraft Bedrock Edition that aims to enhance the little details or visual attributes of entities.
+A Resource Pack for Minecraft Bedrock Edition that aims to enhance the little details or visual attributes of entities.
 Such as closing the eyes of villagers when they sleep, indicators when a horse is tamed or indicators when goats start to ram

 <img alt="" src="https://img.shields.io/github/repo-size/Plueres/Visual-Attributes" /> <img alt="GitHub Last Commit" src="https://img.shields.io/github/last-commit/Plueres/Visual-Attributes" />